scripal-git/scripal/README.md

 ## Contact

 For error reports or any feature requests, please use [Github issues](https://github.com/scripal-git/scripal/issues).
-Only Emails written in English will be considered!
+Only messages written in English will be considered!